The Recalibration Conundrum: Hedging Valuation Adjustment for Callable Claims: Numerical Results

-Figure \ref{fig:bad-hva-pnl} displays the HVA compensated $\pal$ process of the \bad trader.
-We notice that on the event $\Omega_{11}$, where there is no switch and the trader calls back the claim at time 2, the $\HVA$ depreciation gains cover the $\pal$ losses (the green curve is in the negative), in line with the second Darwinian principle of Section \ref{s:intro} detailed as \citet*[Remark 2.5]{AlbaneseCrepeyBenezet22}.
-On $\Omega_1$ and $\Omega_2$, the losses made at $\ts$ supersede the systematic profits made before $\ts$.
+Figure \ref{fig:bad-hva-pnl} displays the HVA compensated pnl process of the \bad trader.
+We notice that on the event $\Omega_{11}$, where there is no switch and the trader calls back the claim at time 2, the gains resulting from the depreciation of the $\HVA$ cover the $\pal$ losses (the green curve is in the negative), in line with the second Darwinian principle recalled in Subsection \ref{ss:da}.
+But, on $\Omega_1$ and $\Omega_2$, the losses made at $\ts$ supersede the systematic profits made before $\ts$, in line with the third Darwinian principle ofSubsection \ref{ss:da}.